 Here at Precision Diesel Repair, we want our customers to learn all aspects of their truck functionality, from top-of-the-line performance to security features.
 After all, what good is a perfectly maintained truck that runs flawlessly for you if it is stolen from you?

 This article discusses what exactly a kill switch is, why it is important, how it works, and the reasons why you need to install one on your diesel truck.
+Many truck owners still ask, what is a kill switch, especially when looking for simple anti-theft upgrades that do not require complex electronic systems.

 What is a Kill Switch?